Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

-\item Let the $n$ blocks generated from fitting the GMM above be denoted $A_1, A_2, ..., A_n$, such that each $A_i$ encompasses a set of capabilities (represented by numerical indices) and the set of all capabilities $A$ is the union $\cup_{i=1}^n A_i$ of all blocks.
-We do not make any assumptions on the size of each block, whose precise value will be tuned by the model; a sector encompassing more products does not necessarily encompass more capabilities, just more ways to combine such products.
-Generating a product $p$ into the model entails randomly selecting a block from the $n$ blocks present in $\Phi^C$, each with probability equal to $\lambda_i$, or their weight in the fitted GMM; a starting capability for $p$ is chosen at random from that block, and the total number of capabilities $K_{p,0}$ required to produce $p$ assumed to follow the Gaussian distribution $K_{p,0} \sim N_i = N(\mu_i, \sigma_i^2)$ as described above.
-Capabilities are then chosen iteratively from the set of capabilities not yet in $p$ until there are a total of $K_{p,0}$ capabilities in $p$, according to a process described in the next section. \end{enumerate}
+Generating a product $p$ into the model entails randomly selecting a block from the $n$ blocks present in $\Phi^C$, each with probability equal to $\lambda_i$, or their weight in the fitted GMM; a starting capability for $p$ is chosen at random from that block, and the total number of capabilities $K_{p,0}$ required to produce $p$ assumed to follow the Gaussian distribution $K_{p,0} \sim N_i = N(\mu_i, \sigma_i^2)$ above.
+Capabilities are then chosen iteratively from the set of capabilities not yet in $p$ until there are a total of $K_{p,0}$ capabilities in $p$, according to a process described in the next section.
+As we define one proxy for the complexity of a product to be the number of capabilities required to produce it, this conveniently allows for product complexity in our model to be drawn from the same distribution as the best-fitting GMM to the empirical PCI distribution:

-Let us take a step back and explain why a Gaussian mixture model with only two distinct types of blocks was chosen as the underlying structure for the Capability Space.
-A Gaussian mixture model can be understood as a form of "soft clustering" which assigns PCI values to one of several components; as PCI itself represents a spectral clustering of the product-product similarity network, this clustered structure is already inherently present within the PCI distribution and a Gaussian mixture model does nothing more than to draw it out.
-This is the exact reason why Gaussian mixture models consistently achieve extremely high values of goodness-of-fit on both PCI and ECI distributions, as revealed by a Kolmogorov-Smirnov test on PCI data for 5008 products from 2000 to 2023; a two-component GMM is already sufficient to achieve a statistically-significant goodness-of-fit, while a GMM with more components only increases the accuracy (See Appendix 1.1).

-Moreover, the product generation process above yields a very convenient form for the expected value for $K_{p,0}$, the number of capabilities required to produce a product:

-As such, $K_{p,0}$ - one of our proxies for product complexity - has the exact same distribution as the empirically observed distribution for PCI fitted via the GMM.
-With the assumption that there exist only two types of blocks (core and periphery), which is rooted in both the empirical core-periphery structure of the Product Space and the fact that the PCI vector partitions the product network into two parts, we are able to obtain a representation of the Capability Space across an arbitrary number of capabilities that requires only six parameters to be tuned and makes no assumptions about the number of blocks nor the distribution of product complexity in each block, instead inferring both from the data.